haemogldrobin39-del/Housework-Calorie-Tracker/README.md

 # Household Work Calorie Calculator

-I created this project to help my mother and support my family as part of an attachment program in my course.
+I created this project to help mothers  as part of an attachment program in my course.
 The goal of this tool is to allow her (and others) to **track the calories burned during household chores**.

 Unlike other online tools, this website **does not automatically calculate calorie values**.
 Instead, it allows users to **tick off the tasks they’ve completed**, making it simple, interactive, and easy to use.